Four Important Stages Of Transition For You And Your Business – In Conversation with Josh Patrick

 Full Transcript

 Josh: Hey, how are you today?
 This is Josh Patrick.
 You’re at Cracking the Cash Flow Code.
 My guest today is Susan Bradley.
 Susan has been a friend of mine for like nine zillion years.
 We met each other at a conference in Bondi going to see Second City in Chicago, which was a very cool experience.
 She was the only one to stay for the third set with me.
-Susan is the founder of the Sudden Money Institute, the financial transitions Institute.
+Susan is the founder of the Sudden Money Institute and the Financial Transitions Institute.
 She is the world’s expert on transitions in why transitions matter.
 That’s what we’re going to talk with Susan about today.
 Let’s bring her on.

 Hey, Susan.
 How are you today?